 Making the actual call to lower your interest rate can be an uncomfortable experience.
 To maximize your chances of success, make sure to practice beforehand.
 Be direct and honest about what you want.
 Explain that you are a loyal customer trying to get your debt under control, and you’d like a temporary reduction in your interest rate.

 Explain that you’ve researched different options and state what you feel is a reasonable reduction.
 Be direct with your request.
 Research common negotiating tactics and practice them beforehand.

 Pushy people don’t get anywhere with customer service representatives.
 Instead, explain that you are paying off debt and ask if you have any options.

 Step 5: Follow through on your threat

-Whether you move your debt to a lower interest credit card, a line of credit, or a balance transfer credit card, it’s important to get the lowest possible interest rate on your debt.
-Saving even just a few percentage points in interest on your debt can result in hundreds of dollars saved, depending on the size of your debt.
+Whether you move your debt to a lower interest credit card, a line of credit, or a balance transfer credit card, it’s crucial to get the lowest possible interest rate on your debt.
+Saving even just a few percentage points in interest on your debt can save you hundreds of dollars.